Parent Survival Guide: Helping your kids cope with seasonal allergies

-CHARLESTON, SC (WCSC) -It’s always wonderful to be able to put up the coats and bring in the spring air, unless you battle allergies.
+CHARLESTON, SC (WCSC) - It’s always wonderful to be able to put up the coats and bring in the spring air, unless you battle allergies.

-“It is literally yellow dust everywhere it is ridiculous how thick it is,” mother of two, Tiphanie Griffin says.
+“It is literally yellow dust everywhere.
+It is ridiculous how thick it is,” said Tiphanie Griffin, a mother of two.

 Griffin recently moved to Charleston from Texas and is talking about the extreme pollen we’re seeing this season.

-Griffin says its so bad two of her kids are feeling with the effects.
+Griffin says its so bad two of her kids are feeling the effects.

-On this day her daughter Elliott is getting a skin test to see what exactly she is allergic to.
+Her daughter, Elliott, got a skin test to see what exactly she is allergic to.

-“The kids were having runny noses, congestion, fever and I’m always having to carrying tissues,” Griffin says.
+“The kids were having runny noses, congestion, fever, and I’m always having to carrying tissues,” Griffin says.

 Dr. Thomas Harper with Charleston Allergy and Asthma says those severe symptoms are in line with allergies and not what some might mistake as a viral bug.

-“There’s two clues to differentiate those if there’s a lot of itchy nose its usually allergies and watery eyes its usually allergies not viruses,” Harper says.
+“There’s two clues to differentiate those .
+If there’s a lot of itchy nose, it’s usually allergies.
+And watery eyes, it’s usually allergies not viruses,” Harper says.

-Dr. Harper says right now people are suffering from trees like evergreen, maple, pine and oak.

-He says it’s at the highest levels in the morning between the hours of 7am until 11.
+Harper says right now people are suffering from trees like evergreen, maple, pine and oak.
+He says it’s at the highest levels in the morning between the hours of 7 a.m. until 11 a.m.

 Simple things like closing windows in your home, brushing your hair and clothing off when you come from outside can help.
+Also, over the counter or prescribed allergy medicine can greatly help.

-“Medication like Zyrtec, and Claritin, those are longer acting than the others like Benadryl," Harper says.
+“Medication like Zyrtec and Claritin.
+Those are longer acting than the others like Benadryl," Harper says.

-Dr. Harper say nasal spray like Flonase works wonders for allergy sufferers but if that does not work and you need extra help he says allergy shots might also be an option.
+Harper said nasal spray like Flonase works wonders for allergy sufferers but if that does not work and you need extra help, he says allergy shots might also be an option.

-Griffin is hoping this trip to the doctor can get rid of Elliott’s symptoms and chronic headaches.
+Griffin is hoping the trip to the doctor can get rid of Elliott’s symptoms and chronic headaches.

 “I don’t know when the season ends but hopefully that’s soon,” Griffin says.